-Blue Corp. has not committed any non-performance of its obligation pertaining to the Hotel Management Agreement dated August 30, 2005 and that Red Corp. is not entitled to dismiss Blue Corp.
+Blue Corp. has not committed any non-performance of its obligation pertaining to the Hotel Management Agreement dated August 30, 2005 and that Red Corp. is not entitled to cancel or terminate the said agreement.

-If it is found that Red is entitled to dismiss Blue Corp., Blue Corp. will seek compensation for the damages inflicted on Blue Corp. as a result of the said dismissal (Blue will file the exact amount of damages sought later).
+If it is found that Red is entitled to cancel or terminate the said agreement, Blue Corp. will seek compensation for the damages inflicted on Blue Corp. as a result of the said termination (Blue will file the exact amount of damages sought later).
 (Note: The amount of damages here is out of the scope of the hearing on November 30)